MicrosoftDocs/winrt-api/windows.ui.xaml.automation/automationproperties_describedbyproperty.md

 # Windows.UI.Xaml.Automation.AutomationProperties.DescribedByProperty

 ## -description

-Gets the identifier for the described by attached property, which is an array of elements that provide more information about the automation element.
+Identifies the [AutomationProperties.DescribedBy](automationproperties_describedby.md) attached property.

 Equivalent WinUI property: [Microsoft.UI.Xaml.Automation.AutomationProperties.DescribedByProperty](/windows/winui/api/microsoft.ui.xaml.automation.automationproperties.describedbyproperty).

 ## -property-value

-The identifier for the described by attached property.
+The identifier for the [AutomationProperties.DescribedBy](automationproperties_describedby.md) attached property.

 ## -remarks

-**DescribedBy** is used when an automation element is explained by another segment of the application UI.
-For example, the property can point to a text element of "2,529 items in 85 groups, 10 items selected" from a complex custom list object.
-Instead of using the object model for clients to digest similar information, the **DescribedBy** property can offer quick access to the UI element that may already offer useful end-user information that describes the UI element.
+> [!NOTE]
+> `AutomationProperties.DescribedBy` is an atypical attached property because it does not have a `Set` accessor, and thus is not really a XAML attached property with a markup usage.
+It uses the attached property model as a property store, but does not support an Extensible Application Markup Language (XAML) usage.
+To get the array of elements, call [GetDescribedBy](automationproperties_getdescribedby_903862056.md), passing the item as the input parameter.

 ## -examples